gwang111/rcos-status-updates/spring_2019/week_08.md

 > In this section, you can write about any blockers that you are having trouble in the project.

 > Again, not many references to how to do this type of functionality so doing some research on it.
-A lot of research required

 ## Notes